-All school-age child care centers must comply with the "General Rules for Child Care Facilities" as well as the "Rules Regulating School-Age Child Care Centers" and the "Rules and Regulations Governing the Sanitation of Child Care Centers in the State of Colorado."
+All school-age child care centers must comply with the "General Rules for Child Care Facilities" as well as the "Rules Regulating School-Age Child Care Centers"

-7.712.1 (None) [Rev. eff.
-6/1/12]
+7.712.1 (None)

-- A. A "school-age child care center" (hereafter referred to as the "center") is a child care center that provides care for five (5) or more children who are between five (5) and sixteen (16) years of age.
-The center's purpose is to provide child care and/or an outdoor recreational experience using a natural environment.
+A. A "school-age child care center" (hereafter referred to as the "center") is a child care center that provides care for five (5) or more children who are between five (5) and eighteen (18) years of age.
+Children four (4) years of age, who will turn five (5) on or before October 15th of the current calendar year may attend the center as part of a "building-based school-age child care program" or "building-based day camp" summer program prior to their kindergarten year.
 The center operates for more than one week during the year.
-The term includes facilities commonly known as "day camps", "summer camps", "summer playground programs", "before and after school programs", and "extended day programs".
-This includes centers operated with or without compensation for such care, and with or without stated educational purposes. - B. A "building-based school-age child care program" is a child care program that provides care for five (5) or more children who are between five (5) and sixteen (16) years of age.
+The term includes facilities commonly known as "day camps," "summer camps," "summer playground programs," "before and after school programs," and "extended day programs."
+This includes centers operating with or without compensation for such care, and with or without stated educational purposes.

+- B. A "building-based school-age child care program" is a child care program that provides care for five (5) or more children who are between five (5) and eighteen (18) years of age.
 The center is located in a building that is regularly used for the care of children. - C. A "day camp" is a school-age child care program which operates at least four (4) hours a day primarily during one season of the year, and during school vacation periods for children between five (5) and eighteen (18) years of age, which accepts registrations for finite, not necessarily contiguous sessions.
 Programs may operate daily between 6:00 a.m. and 10:00 p.m.
-Day camp programs may incidentally offer not more than two overnight stays each camp session.
-The day camp provides a creative recreational and educational opportunity through group oriented programs.
-The day camp utilizes trained leadership and the resources of the natural surroundings to contribute to each child's mental, physical, social, and personal growth.
+Day camp programs may offer no more than two overnight stays each camp session.